DevOps-MBSE/AaC/docs/docs/user_guide/user_library.md

 There is information about how the core spec is utilized as well as information and an example of how to extend the DSL for use via an additional plugin within the [Base DSL and Extended DSL](./aac_language/#the-base-dsl-core-spec) sections of the AaC Modeling Language Reference page.

 # Utilizing a User Library
+*Not sure what additional information would really need to go in these pieces that isn't covered by the other plugin documentation pages*
 ## As a plugin user
+For information about creating or using a User Library Plugin as a user, see [User's Guide to AaC](./index)

 ## As a plugin developer
+For information about creating or using a User Library Plugin as a developer, see [Developer's Guide to AaC](../dev_guide/index).